Aveglia/vAMPirus/helpmeoutsome.md

         its own, "--Analyze" will run all read processing operations, generate ASVs, ASV counts files/matrices, ASV phylogeny, ASV taxonomy assignment, generate AminoTypes, AminoType counts/matrices, AminoType phylogeny, AminoType taxonomy assignment and EMBOSS analyses. vAMPirus will also produce final reports for ASV and AminoType analyses.

-        To generate nOTUs (nucleotide-based OTUs) or pOTUs (protein-based OTUs) and run all subsequent analyses with them (phylogeny, taxonomy assignment), you would just need to add the "--nOTU" and "--pOTU" options like so:
+        To generate ncASVs (nucleotide clustered ASVs) or pcASVs (protein clustered ASVs) and run all subsequent analyses with them (phylogeny, taxonomy assignment, stats), you would just need to add the "--ncASV" and "--pcASV" options like so:

-        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --nOTU --pOTU`
+        `nextflow run vAMPirusv0.1.0.nf -c vampirus.config -with-conda /PATH/TO/miniconda3/env/vAMPirus --Analyze --ncASV --pcASV --stats run`

         Here is what the Nextflow output would look like for this launch command: